str8outtaheap/heapwn/SECCON/manager.md

 #### ~ Edit

-By choosing `edit` we can edit the `key` member of the struct. `edit` uses `malloc_usable_size` which internally calls `musable`, on the current chunk in order to extract its size, then subtracts **0x20** from it and finally call `getnline` which will read in the new key.
+By choosing `edit` we can edit the `key` member of the struct. `edit` uses `malloc_usable_size` which internally calls `musable`, on the current chunk in order to extract its size, then subtracts **0x20** from it and finally calls `getnline` which will read in the new key.

 ![img3](https://github.com/xerof4ks/heapwn/blob/master/SECCON/img/edit_key.png)